Posts Tagged ‘Virgin’

 O2 is telling the world it wants a seat at the table and is willing to put up a stake.
 It does have a different approach to Carphone Warehouse, the leading LLU player in terms of size, in that it only offers the broadband connectivity.
 Currently O2 relies on Openreach for the underlying analogue line.

 Having looked at the economics of LLU myself it makes a lot more sense if you are taking the voice path as well as the ADSL.
 There are other benefits with LLU in that an ISP can tailor its own services and thus offer a differentiation in a crowded market.
-It still needs subscriber numbers to make it pay and at the consumer end it is unlikely that the service provider will want to offer too many variants – simplicity of service means lower costs to sell, provision and support.
+It still needs subscriber numbers to make it pay and at the consumer end it is unlikely that the service provider will want to offer too many variants – simplicity of broadband service means lower costs to sell, provision and support.

 This brings me on to another point and that is that BT is now introducing FTTC which at 40Mbps down and 5Mbps up blows all the LLU operators ADSL2+ offerings out of the water, at least in terms of speed.
 There are then only two players in the game – BT and Virgin with their cable proposition.
 Other players will have to line up behind one of these two as a wholesale customer and note that Virgin does not yet have a wholesale proposition.